EXCLUSIVE-China's Xi likely to skip G20 summit in India - sources

 In China, two foreign diplomats and a government official from another G20 country said that Xi will likely not be travelling for the summit.

-The sources in China, two of whom said they were informed by Chinese officials, said they were not aware of the reason for his expected absence.
+Two of these three sources in China said they were informed by Chinese officials, but they were not aware of the reason for Xi's expected absence.

 All officials spoke on condition of anonymity as they were not authorised to speak to the media.